-Aside from these, there are also loans offered by government agencies.
+Aside from these, there are also loans that government agencies offer.
 Still, these are usually specialized (e.g., personal loans from SSS and home loans from PAG-IBIG), meaning they only apply to specific loans.

 So, let’s talk about the first three in more detail:

 When you think about loans, banks are the first thing that comes to mind.

 These financing entities usually offer the most varied set of loans and the most comprehensive range of loan options.

 Banks are your best bet if you want to borrow a large sum of money, with amounts approaching millions of pesos.
 Furthermore, because many financial institutions vie for clients in the Philippines, rest assured that they provide decent and competitive interest rates.